John Hopoate: 1993–1999 Manly-Warringah Sea Eagles

-Hopoate's early season form in 1995 was sublime as he went on to score eleven tries from his first eleven first grade appearances and subsequently lead the try scoring table.
-After his spectacular form and try scoring feats during the 1995 season Hopoate was called up to his first senior representative match for New South Wales in game one of the 1995 State of Origin series.
-After a decent performance from Hopoate he was retained for the second game but then subsequently dropped from the third game because of an injury.
+Hopoate's early season form in 1995 was excellent as he went on to score 11 tries from his first 11 first grade appearances and subsequently lead the try scoring table.
+After his form and try scoring feats during the 1995 season, Hopoate was called up to his first senior representative match for New South Wales in Game 2 of the 1995 State of Origin series but was unavailable for the third game due to injury.

-Over the remaining rounds of the 1995 ARL season Hopoate went on to score a total of twenty-one tries, finishing second in the top try-scoring table to teammate Steve Menzies.
-He was instrumental in Manly's good form leading into the finals series but Manly lost to the Bulldogs.
+Over the remaining rounds of the 1995 ARL season Hopoate went on to score 21 tries, finishing second in the top try-scoring table to teammate Steve Menzies.
+He was instrumental in Manly's good form leading into the finals series, although Manly eventually lost to the Bulldogs.

-The Tongan rugby league team looked to pick Hopoate based on his nation of birth for the 1995 World Cup but the ARL selected him in the Kangaroos team under the residency rule.
-He played in the opening match of the cup yet failed to score and then made a vital mistake that became the turning point in a match that was eventually won by the English team.
+The Tongan rugby league team looked to pick Hopoate based on his nation of birth for the 1995 World Cup, but the Australian Rugby League selected him in the Kangaroos team under the residency rule.
+He played in the opening match of the cup but failed to score, and then made a mistake that became the turning point in a match that was eventually won by the English team.
 In the following match, against the South African team, Hopoate scored three times in the 86 to 6 victory.

 In his fourth season at Manly, Hopoate was again instrumental in his team's fortunes.
-He began the season slowly in comparison to his previous year with only five tries over the first twenty rounds of the season but his defence had improved immensely; helping his team to concede less tries.
-He scored another six tries for the season including four in one game against the South Sydney Rabbitohs and ultimately helped his Manly team to their first premiership in over eight years.
+He began the season slowly in comparison to his previous year, with only five tries over the first 20 rounds of the season, but his defence had improved immensely; helping his team to concede fewer tries.
+He scored another six tries for the season including four in one game against the South Sydney Rabbitohs, and ultimately helped his Manly team to their first premiership in eight years.

-In the 1997 season, Hopoate again started the season slowly, scoring only two tries in twelve games but in the round twelve match against the St. George Dragons he scored three tries and continued his form scoring eight tries in his next six games and a total of fifteen for the season.
+In the 1997 season, Hopoate again started the season slowly, scoring only two tries in 12 games, but in the Round 12 match against the St. George Dragons he scored three tries and continued his form scoring eight tries in his next six games and a total of 15 for the season.

-2000-01 Wests Tigers
+2000–2001 Wests Tigers

-Signing for the newly merged Wests Tigers in 2000 Hopoate scored just five tries in the season.
-He was suspended several times during the season, including being charged with 'contrary conduct' in a late season game against Melbourne resulting from over ten separate incidents in that game.
+Signing for the newly-merged Wests Tigers in 2000, Hopoate scored just five tries in the season.
+He was suspended several times during the season, including being charged with 'contrary conduct' in a late season game against Melbourne as a result of more than ten separate incidents in that game.

-In 2001, Hopoate began the season poorly, scoring only one try in several games, before involvement in incidents of inserting his fingers into the backsides of three players resulting in his being suspended for twelve weeks and agreeing to part ways with the Tigers club.
+In 2001, Hopoate began the season poorly, scoring only one try in several games, before involvement in incidents of inserting his fingers into the anuses of three players which led to him being suspended for 12 weeks and agreeing to part ways with the Tigers club.